SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### Practice 1 : Obtaining an OTU table with FROGS in Galaxy

-In this training we will performed metabarcoding analysis with the FROGS pipeline in the Galaxy environment.
+In this training we will first performed metabarcoding analysis with the FROGS pipeline in the Galaxy environment.
+In a second time, we will perform similar analysis in command line on HPC i-Trop cluster.

 * Connect to [Galaxy i-Trop](http://http://bioinfo-inter.ird.fr:8080/) with formationN account.
-* Create a new history and import Metabarcoding sample datasets (paired-end fastq files) from Data library `Libraries /formation Galaxy 2019 / Metabarcoding`
+* Create a new history and import Metabarcoding sample datasets (paired-end fastq files compressed by tar ) from Data library : DATA
+`Libraries /formation Galaxy 2019 / Metabarcoding`
   - Fastq file used here are a subset of reads obtained in a metagenomic study of Edwards et al 2015 containing 4 soil compartments:  Rhizosphere, Rhizoplane, Endosphere and Bulk_Soil of a rice culture.

+* We will build a workflow to analyse sequences from fastq to estimation of diversity using tools included into FROGs package:

 * Merge paired reads and dereplicate using the Preprocessing tool - `FROGS Pre-process`
-  - Read size is 300 pb, expected, minimum and maximun amplicon size are 480,420,520 pb respectively.
+  - => Read size is 250 pb, expected, minimum and maximun amplicon size are 250,100,350 pb respectively.
 Use custom sequencing protocol.
   - How many sequences have been overlapped?
   - How many sequences remain after dereplication?
   - What amplicon size is obtained in the majority of merged sequences?

 * Build Clustering using swarm - `FROGS Clustering swarm`
-  - Use an aggregation distance of 1.
+  - => Use an aggregation distance of 1.
   - The biom file shows the abundance of each cluster.
   - The fasta file contains the cluster (OTU) representative sequences.
   - The tsv file shows what sequences are contained in each cluster.